Capstone-W3/trash_parent_repo/README.md

 ## Clone This Repository

+Open a command line window and then

+`git clone --recurse-submodules --remote-submodules https://github.com/Capstone-W3/trash_parent_repo.git`

+OR if git version is less than 2.23

 `git clone --recurse-submodules https://github.com/Capstone-W3/trash_parent_repo.git`

-Then need to go through and checkout to the remote tracking branch in each
+Then need to go through and checkout to the remote tracking branch in each submodule

 `git submodule update --recursive --remote`

-OR if git version is 2.23 or greater

-`git clone --recurse-submodules --remote-submodules https://github.com/Capstone-W3/trash_parent_repo.git`

 ## General Dependencies

 ### pip3

+Open a new command line window and then

 `sudo apt-get install python3-pip`